 - Patchy hair loss – A guinea pig that loses fur in patches can be a symptom of something as simple as mites or something as complicated as ovarian cysts.
 So make sure to have it checked up as soon as possible to when you notice sudden hair loss to reveal any underlying sickness that your pet might have.

 - Red and crusty eyes – If your pet has crusty eyes or it has difficulty opening its eyes, it can be a symptom of an upper respiratory tract infection or pneumonia.
 Take it to a vet immediately if that is the case.

 - Drooling – Unless it is feeding on wet, fresh vegetables, your pet guinea pig’s mouth shouldn’t be wet.
-So look for medical attention from a vet if you noticed unusual drooling from your pet.
+So, look for medical attention from a vet if you notice unusual drooling from your pet.

 - Lumps – Lumps can be a sign of a tumour.
 Feel your guinea pig’s coat gently for any lumps that your pet might have and take it to a vet if you find any.

 - Oozing or discharge from the nose – This can also be a sign of pneumonia, one of the most common causes of death in guinea pigs.

 - Trouble walking or limping.